BoomStarcuc/GeneSegNet/README.md

  |   |-...
 ```

+Please see the demo training dataset at [GoogleDrive](https://drive.google.com/drive/folders/1rF6U5fSq8D-UpZW-iUy4DG16dyxAzvK7?usp=share_link).
 Then you can start to train your model using [command](#code-run-2).

 <h3 id="output-2">Output</h3>

-After training is completed, the algorithm will save the trained model to your specified path.
+After training, the algorithm will save the trained model to your specified path.

 <h3 id="code-run-2">Code run</h3>